mfem/web/src/code-overview.md

   can be used with `SparseMatrix` (serial).
 * Class `SuperLUSolver` - wraps SuperLU_DIST; the parallel matrix needs to be converted to `SuperLURowLocMatrix`.
+* Class `STRUMPACKSolver` - wraps STRUMPACK; the parallel matrix needs to be converted to `STRUMPACKLURowLocMatrix`.

 ### Hypre preconditioners and solvers